Democracy in Mexico: Return of the PRI and transition to López Obrador and MORENA

 Because of Calderón's ineffective policies towards drug cartels, many people hoped that the election of a PRI candidate would reinstate the relative peace that had existed prior to the PAN's rule.
 This helped lead to the election of Enrique Peña Nieto, the PRI candidate in 2012.
 Yet contrary to expectations, tensions with drug mafias did not subside, and the general incompetency of the administration significantly increased popular discontent.

 This discontent manifested in the election of López Obrador in 2018, the National Regeneration Movement (MORENA) candidate, marking the first election of a left-wing candidate and the first presidential candidate to officially win a majority of the vote in Mexico's history.
 According to César Cansino, López Obrador's administration is the most turbulent in memory, but one not characterized by in-fighting like that within the PRI, as with previous turmoil, but by heightened calls for democracy.

-In June 2021 midterm elections, López Obrador's left-leaning Morena’s coalition lost seats in the lower house of Congress.
+In June 2021 midterm elections, López Obrador's left-leaning Morena's coalition lost seats in the lower house of Congress.
 However, his ruling coalition maintained a simple majority, but López Obrador failed to secure the two-thirds congressional supermajority.
-The main opposition was a coalition of Mexico’s three traditional parties: the center-right Revolutionary Institutional Party, right-wing National Action Party and leftist Party of the Democratic Revolution.
+The main opposition was a coalition of Mexico's three traditional parties: the center-right Revolutionary Institutional Party, right-wing National Action Party and leftist Party of the Democratic Revolution.

-Modern Challenges
+Claudia Sheinbaum, López Obrador's political successor, won the 2024 presidential election in a landslide and upon taking office in October became the first woman to lead the country in Mexico's history.
+She was sworn in as Mexico's president on 1 October 2024.